 Step 9: First customization, plugin limits

-Before writing any custom code, add two configuration values that every production Strapi + GraphQL setup should have.
+Before writing any custom code, add a few configuration values that every production Strapi + GraphQL setup should have.
 Create or edit config/plugins.ts:

 // config/plugins.ts